heiswayi/heiswayi.nrird.com/_posts/2020/2020-09-13-sso-with-keycloak.md

 ### Brief Introduction about Keycloak

-Keycloak is a robust solution for user identity and access management.
-It's open source software that you can self-hosting by your own.
-It makes securing your applications and services become easier with minimum fuss.
-So, you don't need to deal with storing users or authenticating users.
-Everything is all available out of the box.
-Following are the great features that being offered by the Keycloak software:-
+Keycloak is an open source solution for user identity and access management that you can self-host.
+It makes securing your applications and services easier with minimal effort.
+You don't need to deal with storing or authenticating users as everything is available out of the box.
+Keycloak offers the following features:

-- Single sign-on (SSO) and single logout.
+- Single sign-on and single logout
-- Supports Standard Protocols such as OpenID Connect (OIDC), OAuth 2.0 and SAML 2.0.
+- Support for standard protocols such as OpenID Connect (OIDC), OAuth 2.0, and SAML 2.0
-- Flexible Authentication and Authorization.
+- Flexible authentication and authorization
-- Multi-Factor Authentication (MFA) such as One-time Password (OTP).
+- Multi-factor authentication (MFA) such as one-time passwords (OTP)
-- Social logins such as Google, Facebook, Twitter, etc..
+- Social logins such as Google, Facebook, and Twitter
-- Provides centralized user management.
+- Centralized user management
-- Supports Directory Services such as LDAP and Active Directory.
+- Support for directory services such as LDAP and Active Directory
-- Customizable and extensible.
+- Customization and extensibility
 - Easy setup and integration using provided client adapters.